Penguin: Etymology

-The name penguin was first used in the late 16th century for the Great Auk (pictured here) and was later applied to Southern Hemisphere birds due to their resemblance, though they are not closely related.

 The word penguin first appears in literature at the end of the 16th century as a synonym for the great auk.
 When European explorers discovered what are today known as penguins in the Southern Hemisphere, they noticed their similar appearance to the great auk of the Northern Hemisphere and named them after this bird, although they are not closely related.

 The etymology of the word penguin is still debated.
 The English word is not apparently of French, Breton or Spanish origin (the latter two are attributed to the French word pingouin), but first appears in English or Dutch.

 Some dictionaries suggest a derivation from Welsh pen, 'head' and gwyn, 'white', including the Oxford English Dictionary, the American Heritage Dictionary, the Century Dictionary and Merriam-Webster, on the basis that the name was originally applied to the great auk, either because it was found on White Head Island (Pen Gwyn) in Newfoundland, or because it had white circles around its eyes (though the head was black).
 However, the Welsh word pen can also be used to mean 'end' and, in a maritime context, pen blaen means 'front end or part, bow (of a ship), prow'.

 An alternative etymology links the word to Latin pinguis, which means 'fat' or 'oil'.
 Support for this etymology can be found in the alternative Germanic word for penguin, fettgans or 'fat-goose', and the related Dutch word vetgans.

-Adult male penguins are sometimes called cocks, females sometimes called hens; a group of penguins on land is a waddle, and a group of penguins in the water is a raft.
+A group of penguins in the water is sometimes called a raft.

 Pinguinus

-Since 1871, the Latin word Pinguinus has been used in scientific classification to name the genus of the great auk (Pinguinus impennis, meaning "plump or fat without flight feathers"), which became extinct in the mid-19th century.
+Since 1791, the Latin word Pinguinus has been used in scientific classification to name the genus of the great auk (Pinguinus impennis, meaning "plump or fat without flight feathers"), which became extinct in the mid-19th century.
 As confirmed by a 2004 genetic study, the genus Pinguinus belongs in the family of the auks (Alcidae), within the order of the Charadriiformes.

 The birds currently known as penguins were discovered later and were so named by sailors because of their physical resemblance to the great auk.
 Despite this resemblance, however, they are not auks, and are not closely related to the great auk.
 They do not belong in the genus Pinguinus, and are not classified in the same family and order as the great auk.
 They were classified in 1831 by Charles Lucien Bonaparte in several distinct genera within the family Spheniscidae and order Sphenisciformes.